Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize

+From the question of logical expressibility of optimisation problems, we next move to that of solving optimisation problems using Turing machines.

 \bf{Recognizing (Verifying) Optimality}.
-In general, the question, ~\it{Given a solution \bf{T} to an instance \bf{A} of an optimization problem Q, is it an optimal solution?}~ is as hard to answer as determining an optimal solution, necessitating a $\Sigma_2$ second order sentence as in (\ref{lazyOpt}) below.
-However, under certain conditions, such as when the duality gap is zero, optimal solutions can be recognized more efficiently, and can be expressed in existential second order (ESO, or second order $\Sigma_1$) logic.
+In general, the question, ~\it{Given a solution \bf{T} to an instance \bf{A} of an optimisation problem Q, is it an optimal solution?}~ is as hard to answer as determining an optimal solution, necessitating a $\Sigma_2$ second order\footnote{Defined in Definition \ref{def:pie1pie2sigma1sigma2}.} sentence as in (\ref{lazyOpt}) below.
+However, under certain conditions, such as when the duality gap is zero, optimal solutions can be recognised more efficiently, and can be expressed in existential second order (ESO, or second order $\Sigma_1$) logic.

-\it{Duality Gap} is the difference between the optimal solution values for the primal and dual problems.
+\it{Duality Gap} is the difference between the optimal solution values for the primal and dual problems; these two problems are defined below in (\ref{eq:problemP1}) and (\ref{eq:problemP2}).
 For problems such as LP and MaxFlow-MinCut, the duality gap has been shown to be zero; that is, they posess the \it{strong duality} property.
-However, for other problems such as Integer Programming, there is no known dual problem that guarantees strong duality; hence expressions such as (\ref{LPcharac}) and (\ref{MFMCcharac}) cannot be derived, at least until a dual that guarantees strong duality is discovered.
+However, for other problems such as Integer Programming, there is no known dual problem that guarantees strong duality; hence expressions that capture the simultaneous existence of primal and dual optimal solutions with equal value (such as (\ref{LPcharac}) and (\ref{MFMCcharac})) cannot be derived, at least until a dual that guarantees strong duality is discovered.